 where $N_{\text{latents}}$ is the number of recent captured latent vectors, and $N_{\text{iters}}$ is the number of recent training iterations required for obtaining $N_{\text{latents}}$ latent vectors.
 Therefore, for smaller batch sizes, it is better to capture more training iterations compared to larger batch sizes.

-The most important point in training codebook via SF-DiVeQ is to track the codebook usage percentage over training epochs (similar to the plot in \cref{fig:train_logs}).
+The most important point in training codebook via SF-DiVeQ is to track the codebook usage percentage over training epochs (the plot at the top in \cref{fig:train_logs}).
 If quantization with SF-DiVeQ is started after big latent distribution shifts and by capturing enough recent latent vectors, the initial codebook usage would be a high value (approximately close to the maximum possible value that equals the number of codebook vectors $K$).
-Then, according to the SF-DiVeQ property, it pulls the codewords that are outside the latent representation into inside during during training iterations.
-Therefore, the codebook usage will reach its maximum value $K$ after some epochs of starting quantizing the latent space, and will be kept at its maximum until the end of training. \cref{fig:train_logs} presents an example of how codebook usage percentage looks like for a proper SF-DiVeQ training.
+Then, according to the SF-DiVeQ property, it pulls the codewords that are outside the latent representation inside during training iterations.
+Therefore, the codebook usage will reach its maximum value $K$ after some epochs of starting to quantize the latent space, and will be kept at its maximum until the end of training. \cref{fig:train_logs} presents an example of how codebook usage percentage looks for a proper SF-DiVeQ training.